 The Blue Delta SkyMiles card lets cardholders redeem miles toward travel on Delta and more than 15 airline partners, purchases at the SkyMiles Marketplace and charity.

 Which Delta SkyMiles card is best for you?

 While the Blue Delta SkyMiles card is a solid option for the casual traveler, American Express offers more options for avid travelers who are interested in earning more rewards and don’t mind paying an annual fee to enjoy more extensive travel perks.

 You can see how the Blue, Gold and Platinum Delta SkyMiles cards compare in the table below.
 If you’re looking for the best overall value, then you should think twice about avoiding a card with an annual fee.
-By our estimates, the Gold Delta SkyMiles card – despite its $95 annual fee – has a better rewards value than the Blue Delta SkyMiles card, thanks to the Gold card’s ample sign-up bonus.
+By our estimates, the Gold Delta SkyMiles card – despite its $95 annual fee after the first year – has a better rewards value than the Blue Delta SkyMiles card, thanks to the Gold card’s ample introductory bonus.
 On top of a better rewards value, you also get better airline perks with the Gold card, including priority boarding and free checked luggage.

 |COMPARING DELTA SKYMILES CARDS|

 Gold Delta SkyMiles Credit Card from American Express